aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/save-images-to-stream/_index.md

 Before diving into the tutorial, ensure you have the following prerequisites:

 1. **Java Development Environment** – Java 8+ installed and configured on your machine.
 2. **Aspose.PSD Library** – Download and include the Aspose.PSD library in your Java project.
-You can find the library and relevant documentation [here](https://reference.aspose.com/psd/java/).
+You can find the library and relevant documentation [Aspose.PSD Java API documentation](https://reference.aspose.com/psd/java/).

 ## Import Packages